lupoglaz/OpenFold2/README.md

-# OpenFold2
+# GPT
-Attempt at reproduction of AlphaFold2
+Basic implementation of tranformer by A.Karpathy (https://github.com/karpathy/minGPT).
+I restructured trainer class to make it more readable.